ku-nlp/video-helpful-MMT/fairseq_mmt_safa/README.md

 **Note:** For installation and usage of the project, it is recommended to refer to https://github.com/libeineu/fairseq_mmt which is our base

 ## 1. Python Environment
 The conda environment file `./env/environment.yaml` contains a list of packages.
-However, not all of these packages are necessary, as some may have been used for other experiments and are included for reference purposes only.
+However, not all of these packages are necessary, as some may have been used for other experiments and are included for reference purpose only.

 ## 2. Prepare Required Data
 Create a folder under `./data` and place your training data there.
 Ensure that the data has been tokenized.